alekcz/datacamp/README.md

-# Datacamp - Datahike S3 Backup Library
+# Datacamp - Datahike Backup, Restore, and Live Migration

 > Your data can't always be on a hike.
 Sometimes it wants to stop and rest at camp.
 > Datacamp helps you backup and restore your Datahike database.

-A production-ready backup library for Datahike databases with S3 storage integration.
-This library provides streaming backup operations with minimal memory footprint, crash-resilient resumable operations, and support for future live synchronization capabilities.
+A production-ready backup and migration library for Datahike databases.
+It provides streaming backup/restore (S3 and local directory), crash‑resilient resumable operations, and live migration (continuous capture + cutover) between backends.

 ## Features

-- **Dual Storage Options**: Backup to S3 or local directories
+- Backup targets: S3 or local directory
-- **Full Backups**: Complete database snapshots
+- Restore from S3 or local directory
+- Live migration: continuous capture + router-based cutover
-- **Memory Efficient**: Streaming architecture with constant memory usage
+- Memory efficient: streaming with constant memory usage
-- **Resilient**: Checkpoint-based resumable operations
+- Resilient: checkpointed, resumable operations
-- **Human-Readable Metadata**: EDN format for easy inspection and debugging
-- **Efficient Data Storage**: Fressian binary format with GZIP compression
+- Human-readable metadata (EDN manifests/checkpoints)
+- Compact data files (Fressian + GZIP)
-- **Production Ready**: Comprehensive error handling and retry logic
+- Comprehensive error handling and verification helpers

 ## Installation